oracle-quickstart/oci-hpc/README.md

 When switching to Ubuntu, make sure the username is changed from opc to Ubuntu in the ORM for both the controller and compute nodes.

-## Consideration with Functions and Events
-This implementation uses [Functions](https://docs.oracle.com/en-us/iaas/Content/Functions/Concepts/functionsoverview.htm) and [Events](https://docs.oracle.com/en-us/iaas/Content/Events/Concepts/eventsoverview.htm) to communicate the status of the nodes to a [Queue](https://docs.oracle.com/en-us/iaas/Content/queue/overview.htm).
-The creation of the function requires an [Auth Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm) to authenticate to the [Oracle registry](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm) where the function image is stored.
-Auth tokens are limited and an existing one can be specified during the configuration.

-**WARNING**: Auth token are limited to "2" per user by default.
-It is recommended to use an existing Auth Token that can be created in your home region prior to the stack deployment.
-In case you do not select *"Use existing auth token"*, a Auth Token will be created.
-Please note that after the creation, some time is needed for the Auth Token to be valid to authenticate with "docker login" which is why a "time_sleep" resource is executed in terraform.

 ## How is resizing different from autoscaling ?
 Autoscaling is the idea of launching new clusters for jobs in the queue.